Jo Coles - York and North Yorkshire Deputy Mayor for Policing, Fire and Crime

 Policy owner: Data Protection Officer

-In processing personal data of all individuals, the North Yorkshire Police, Fire and Crime Commissioner will adhere to the following assurances around consent as stipulated under UK GDPR and Data Protection Act 2018, and in line with guidance from the Information Commissioner’s Office.
+In processing personal data of all individuals, the York and North Yorkshire Office for Policing, Fire, Crime and Commissioning (OPFCC), part of the York and North Yorkshire Combined Authority (YNYCA) will adhere to the following assurances around consent as stipulated under UK GDPR and Data Protection Act 2018, and in line with guidance from the Information Commissioner’s Office.

 • We will rely on consent of the individual, only when it is the most appropriate lawful basis for processing.